Speeding up CRC-32 calculations in Mojo

 What kind of black magic is happening in zlib?

 Well, this lead me down a rabbit hole and I ended up reading a pretty informative whitepaper by Andrew Kadatch and Bob Jenkins titled Everything We Know About CRC But Afraid To Forget.
 Now, I can’t find where this was officially published, and the only record of this seems to be in some guy’s github repo.
 I’m kidding a little on the last point, it’s in the zlib repo which is maintained by Mark Adler.
+Update: I have been informed that it was originally published as part of the release of crcutil on Google Code.
+Thanks to jorams on HN who pointed this out.

 The zlib CRC32 implementation is written in C that has been optimized to within an inch of it’s life, and has so many #ifdef statement in there that it’s hard to know which way is up.